 John was born in Green Bay and lives in Cottage Grove with his wife and three children.
 John is a 1998 graduate of UW-Madison with his bachelor of science degree in political science and international relations.

-Assistant Deputy Secretary Hogan's bio
+Deputy Secretary Hogan's bio